cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - network_id - (Required) The ID of the network where the instance should be created
 - template - (Required) Name of template to use for the instance
 - compute_offering - (Required) Name of the compute offering to use for the instance
-- user_date - (Optional) User data to add to the instance
+- user_data - (Optional) User data to add to the instance
 - ssh_key_name - (Optional) Name of the SSH key pair to attach to the instance.
 Mutually exclusive with public_key.
 - public_key - (Optional) Public key to attach to the instance.
 Mutually exclusive with ssh_key_name.
 - purge - (Optional) If true, then it will purge the instance on destruction